lobehub/lobe-cli-toolbox/packages/lobe-i18n/README.md

 ## 🤝 Contributing

-Contributions of all types are more than welcome, if you are interested in contributing code, feel free to check out our GitHub [Issues][github-issues-link] to get stuck in to show us what you’re made of.
+We welcome contributions in all forms.
+If you're interested in contributing code, you can check our GitHub [Issues][github-issues-link], show off your skills, and demonstrate your ideas.

 [![][pr-welcome-shield]][pr-welcome-link]